What types of drugs are used to lower cholesterol?

 - Adenosine triphosphate-citrate lyase (ACL) inhibitors.

-Your healthcare provider will discuss these options with you and together you can decide which type of medication, if any, would be best for you.
+Your healthcare provider will discuss these options with you and together you can decide which type of high cholesterol medication, if any, would be best for you.

-Statins are one of the better known types of cholesterol-lowering drugs.
+Statins are one of the better-known types of cholesterol-lowering drugs.
+Providers choose these for the majority of people because they work well.
 Statins decrease cholesterol output by blocking the HMG CoA reductase enzyme that the liver uses to make cholesterol.
 Statins are also called HMG CoA reductase inhibitors.

 - Improve the function of the lining of the blood vessels.